-Indicators: Dublin: Procedure
+1 Indicators: Dublin: Procedure

+1. Is the Dublin procedure applied by the authority responsible for examining asylum applications?

+ Yes 🗌 No

-- 2. On average, how long does a transfer take after the responsible Member State has accepted responsibility?
+2. On average, how long does a transfer take after the responsible Member State has accepted

+responsibility?
 Not available

 UK legislation provides for different lists of 'safe third countries' to which an asylum seeker can be returned without their asylum claim being considered in the UK.
 They are called 'third' countries because they are not the UK and not the country of origin.